hmdinger/glycosyltransferases-in-cancer/gts_list/README.md

 Output and interim files will be hosted at /home/hmhamilt/phd_dissertation/gt_list_generation/generated

 1. Join all tables using uniprotkb_ac as the key
-2. May need to manually add reactions

 ## MANUAL CURATION

-Final table will be hosted at /home/hmhamilt/phd_dissertation/gt_list_generation/generated/reviewed
+Final table will be hosted at /home/hmhamilt/phd_dissertation/gt_list_generation/generated/reviewed.
+Manual review and curation will be led by GlyGen team.

-1. Review by Jeet/GlyGen
-2. Review by Will/Kelley?
-3. Review by Nathan?

 CHART GENERATION

-Charts and tables based on this information were generated for the publication using excel, ppt, R, etc.
+Charts and tables based on this information were generated for the publication using excel, ppt, R, and Lucid Charts.